 - a time to pay arrangement is intended to be a “one off” option for a business facing cashflow difficulties;

 - this is because where a time to pay arrangement is agreed, the business will also need to pay any future trading tax liabilities that accrue during the term of the time to pay arrangement.

 - business owners should take advice regarding whether HMRC are likely to agree a time to pay arrangement given its trading history and circumstances and whether this is going to be sufficient to allow the business to continue to trade long term.

 Company owners should avoid entering in to a time to pay arrangement where it looks likely that the Company will be unable to pay future tax obligations.
 This is because doing so can, in certain circumstances, increase a director’s personal liability.

 Advice should be taken by directors of the options available to the business given the debt and potential time to pay arrangement.
 A director should also take advice personally to identify the extent of any risk to them personally, where the business enter in to a time to pay arrangement with HMRC.

 Any business might find itself having to deal with unexpected tax enquiries.

 Once tax falls into arrears, your business will face ever increasing competition as you will continue to face the requirement to provide for ongoing tax demands in addition to making arrangements to repay tax arrears.

 There are a number of tools available to you if you act early on.
-At Francis Wilks & Jones we do not seek to advise you on all forms of taxation, which is the province of a company’s accountant, but seeks to address the problems you, your business or your company faces when seeking to deal with claims by HMRC, either as a result of difficult trading circumstances or as a result of tax schemes entered into.
+The risk of insolvency increases if a dispute with HMRC is ignored and not proactively addressed.
+At Francis Wilks & Jones we do not seek to advise you on all forms of taxation, which is the province of a company’s accountant, but we will address the problems you or your business faces when dealing with claims by HMRC.